walmartlabs/concord-website/docs/plugins/slack.md

 The optional field from the result object `ts` can be used to create a thread and reply.
 Avoid using a reply's `ts` value; use it's parent instead.

+The optional field `ignoreErrors` can be used to ignore any failures that might occur when sending a Slack message.
+When the value for this field is `true`, Concord flow does not throw any exception and fail when the slack task fails.

+The value defaults to `false` if `ignoreErrors` field is not specified in the parameters.

 ## Slack Channel Task